jsteemann/bralloc/README.md

 caveats
 =======

 bralloc uses the libc malloc wrappers, which have been marked as *deprecated*.
-However it may still work.

-bralloc doesn't care about thread-safety and might itself lead to issues.
-Still it may be helpful for testing your program's behavior in the face of low or out-of-memory situations.
+However it may still work and be helpful for testing your program's behavior in the face of low or out-of-memory situations.

+Concurrent accesses to the malloc wrappers are serialized using a pthread mutex.
+Execution of programs under bralloc might thus be a bit slower than usual.

 It probably won't work together with other memory subsystem interceptors or wrappers.

-Seems to work on Ubuntu, but the status on other platforms is unknown.
+It seems to work on Ubuntu, but the status on other platforms is unknown.
 For sure it doesn't work on Windows.

 :squirrel: